ClusterM/coolgirl-famicom-multicart/README.md

 The goal of the project is to create a open source Famicom cartridge that will not be too expensive and can contain up to ~700 games of various mappers.

+It's inspired by ultra cheap "COOLBOY" multicarts but instead of using single mapper (MMC3) "COOLGIRL" uses EPM1270 CPLD chip to simulate many different mappers.
+Both PRG and CHR data stored on a single flash memory chip.
+Before game starts loader loads CHR data from flash to CHR RAM and sets PRG offset, banking modes, mapper code and other settings via registers.
+There is lockout register bit which prevents further writes.

+Full characteristics:
+* PRG ROM: up to 128 MiB
+* CHR RAM: up to 512 KiB
+* PRG RAM: 32 KiB, non-volatile (FRAM) (optional)

+You can use [COOLGIRL Multirom Builder](https://github.com/ClusterM/coolgirl-multirom-builder) to combine multiple ROMs into one with menu and loader.

 ## Registers
 Range: $5000-$5FFF